-In May 2018 a Lawrence, Kansas Police officer conducted a traffic stop on a Ford Excursion after the officer observed the driver operating the vehicle without using his seatbelt.
+In May of 2018 a Lawrence, Kansas Police officer conducted a traffic stop on a Ford Excursion after the officer observed the driver operating the vehicle without using his seatbelt.
 The driver immediately begins arguing with the officer and refusing to produce his driver’s license.
 Despite remarkable control of emotions, and a very logical and sympathetic explanation of the circumstances, the initial stopping officer was forced to place the driver under arrest.

 Lawrence, Kansas Police Shooting

 The initial interaction between the Lawrence, KS Police and the driver of the Excursion back in May, 2018 began from a common activity – a vehicle stop for a minor traffic infraction.
 Kansas is one of 35 states with a primary seatbelt enforcement law, allowing officers to stop motorists simply for failing to wear a seatbelt.
 There are 15 states with a secondary seatbelt enforcement law, where officers must have another lawful reason for stopping a motorist before enforcing their seatbelt law.
 Only New Hampshire has no seatbelt law at all for adult motorists.

 In this particular stop, the officer does a magnificent job attempting to deescalate the driver’s antagonism, while explaining the reasons and process to conclude stop.
 The officer emphasizes to the driver his arguing and refusing to produce a driver’s license is only prolonging the stop – one of the driver’s complaints.
 However, the committed driver ultimately resists arrest, physically assaults the officer, and is subsequently shot by a backing officer.